atrauzzi/protoculture/readme.md

 long running processes or are using a library that opens up sockets.
 When all applications are done executing, Protoculture will ask every app to finish up.
 You don't have to manage a thing!

+## Meta

+Protoculture is created by Alexander Trauzzi and is available under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).

 ### Inspiration

  - Laravel